-- Now this is a fun reason.
-By taking pictures of your office, a walk you take on the beach, a hike to take in the woods, you are connecting with your readers in a new, deeper way.
+- By taking pictures of your office, a walk you take on the beach, a hike to take in the woods, you are connecting with your readers in a new, deeper way.
 And you are letting them get a more rounded look into your life.

 - Use Instagram to connect and collaborate with your readers.
-Post images of your book covers.
-I want to add this suggestion: add images of the book covers you are considering using and ask your followers to help you select one.
-Now this is a tactic I’ve used on Facebook, and my friends and fans always pick the best cover.
+Post images of your book covers as well as images of the book covers you are considering using and ask your followers to help you select one.
+Also post images of book covers from books you’ve read and enjoyed and share the book covers from your colleague’s books.

-- The final tip is a typical one.
-Don’t create an account and then abandon it.
+- Don’t create an account and then abandon it.
 Just like you don’t want to create a blog and then not write a post for months, once you create an account on this network, keep posting images several times a day.

 - Use Instagram to give your readers a visual tour of your life.
 Snap shots of your office where you write, or your favorite hiking area.
 Or take a picture of the outside of your favorite cafe or your dog.
 Take your readers on a visual tour of your life.